-In general the FRCL better agreed with the 24hU than did the PM-spot.
+In general, the FRCL better agreed with the 24-h U than did the PM-spot.

-Main results-performance of test method (1) FRCL
+Main results - performance of test method (1) FRCL

 The development of the FRCL followed a standard protocol.
-The tool represents a new, Naspecific hybrid of an FFQ and a food record.
-Therefore, direct comparisons with results from validation studies for non-nutrient-specific FFQs or dietary records (21, 22) were not made here.
-We created a comprehensive but still manageable list of food subgroups per food category by providing several typical food examples per subgroup.
+The tool represents a new, Na-specific hybrid of an FFQ and a food record.
+Therefore, direct comparisons with

 The assumption that participants' over- and underreporting of Na intake in food will balance out at the group level was partially confirmed.
 The FRCL provided the best agreement at daily Na intake levels of 2.5-3.5 g in women and 3.5-4.5 g in men.
 The use of mean individual intakes of three consecutively applied FRCL may have reduced the random component of within-individual variation for the questionnaire measure.
 The generally observed underestimation of actual Na intake (Fig. 3) was expected because the FRCL does not quantify discretionary salt use.
 The fact that individuals with higher recorded Na intake tended to overestimate the actual intake may be mainly due to misperception of serving sizes, or the wish to report consumed but not listed foods.
 Regardless, the qualitative information about discretionary salt use proved crucial as a correction factor in the analysis of FRCL assessment.
 The Bland-Altman plots by sex and by discretionary salt use resembled one another because more women than men reported use of discretionary salt.
-The average amount of discretionary salt (Fig. 3 panel c, intercept 1.8 g/day Na or 4.6 g/day salt) confirms earlier estimates in Switzerland (23).
-In general, the FRCL is expected to have the better reach than urine collection-especially 24hU-due to wider acceptability or higher compliance.
+The average amount of discretionary salt (Fig. 3 panel c, intercept 1.8 g/d Na or 4.6 g/d salt) confirms earlier estimates in Switzerland(23).
+In general, the FRCL is expected to have the better reach than urine collection - especially 24-h U - due to wider acceptability or higher compliance.
 This might be particularly true if mobile applications could become an option for ensuring less burdensome recording throughout the day.
 This could also allow using sex-specific standard portion sizes for certain foods to gain accuracy of Na intake estimation.
-Also, knowing food sources of Na intake is important when implementing salt reduction strategies via food reformulation programs and education intervention.
+Also, knowing food sources of Na intake is important when implementing salt reduction strategies via food reformulation programmes and education intervention.
 However, the database of food Na composition requires regular updates with ongoing reformulations, and reference portion sizes may vary over time.
 The establishment of an FRCL-based Na intake prediction model is possible, but its use would be complicated by the need for updates.

-Main results-performance of test method (2) PM-spot
+Main results - performance of test method (2) PM-spot